mlflow/mlflow/docs/source/llms/tracing/index.rst

                 None, messages, ChatParams(metadata={"session_id": session_id})
             )

 The above code creates two new traces with the same session ID tag.
-On MLflow UI, you can search for traces with the session ID using ``tag.session_id = '123'``.
+Within the MLflow UI, you can search for these traces that have this defined session ID using ``tag.session_id = '123'``.

 .. figure:: ../../_static/images/llms/tracing/trace-session-id.png
     :alt: Traces with session IDs